mikepartelow/modcon2/README.md

 More FIXMEs than tests, unfortunately.
 Published prematurely so I can blog about how I got here.

+Use [ProTracker 2 clone](https://16-bits.org/pt2.php) to hear how the music is actually supposed to sound - more or less.

 ## License

 Copyright (c) 2024 Mike Partelow